article

 Audit reports document an organization’s strengths and deficiencies according to compliance requirements.
 It covers everything from security policies and user access controls to risk management plans and human resources activities.
 A compliance audit report documents all aspects of an auditor’s findings and usually follows an established framework designed for each type of audit.

-Compliance audits are performed by an independent or third-party auditor.
+An independent or third-party auditor performs compliance audits.
 They provide experience with the audit process as well as expertise related to the audit criteria.
 An auditor who conducts a compliance audit must provide a personal and professional guarantee of the accuracy of their findings and report.

 When considering compliance audits, an important distinction is that these are not monitoring tools.
 Although they are commonly conflated, a compliance audit offers a snapshot view.
 In contrast, monitoring systems provide an ongoing evaluation that identifies issues as they crop up and ensures that controls continue to meet changing requirements.